Five Best Places to Spot Wildflowers in Sonoma County

 Lake Sonoma 1/2 Canoe & Other Trails

 Lake Sonoma and its impressive cliffs lie just on the edge of the Dry Creek Valley and Rockpile wine regions.
 Beyond its well-known boat launches and camping grounds, this 2,500-acre reservoir and recreation area has a vast network of hiking trails, many of which are beloved my wildflower spotters.
 To reach Lake Sonoma, take Dry Creek Road through its eponymous wine valley, where mustard blooms typically carpet the old-vine zinfandel rows, though little was spotted last week.
 Continue on the Stewarts Skaggs Point Road—admire the hillsides covered with yellow broom—as the snaking road climbs above Lake Sonoma.
 Cross over the bridge to reach Lone Rock trailhead and parking area, which serves as a central point for 1/2 Canoe, Liberty Glen, Lone Rock and other nice hikes.
 Across the road from parking is access to 1/2 Canoe, Liberty Glen and Madrone Point hikes, all of which feature meadows and vista views of the mountains.
 Chamomile and lupine were spotted recently at 1/2 Canoe, though not a super bloom, and the Lone Rock trail through the archery grounds and past many fallen branches reveals a few rare purple lilies sprouting from the bed of fallen leaves on the ground.
 After your hike, enjoy a wine tasting at Sbragia Family Vineyards, or plan ahead and pick up a bottle of local wine and picnic provisions at Dry Creek General Store to enjoy at the Lake Sonoma picnic tables—located just before the bridge on the right-hand side.
 (This picnic spot is one of our favorite things to do in Sonoma County.)
 If visiting the north side of Lake Sonoma, Yorty Creek is known for having earlier blooms than other parts of Lake Sonoma, so call the Visitors Center first and ask about wildflower sightings.
 Wineries within 15-25 minutes of Yorty Creek include Peay Vineyards, Fritz and Blue Rock.
 (Because it’s a reservoir, Lake Sonoma is managed by the Army Corps of Engineers, so there’s no fancy tourism website.
 Sorry!)
-AllTrails.com also has a handy guide to Lake’s Sonoma’s best hiking trails for wildflowers.
+AllTrails.com also has a handy guide to the best hiking trails for wildflowers in Sonoma County.

 Lake Sonoma Recreation Area, Cloverdale & Geyserville, CA, spn.usace.army.mil.com